A Picasa Web Gallery of Green Infrastructure Public Images from numerous cities

 Broadview Green Grid Natural Drainage Project

-This slideshow features the multiple, integrated benefits of this Natural Drainage Systems (NDS) project spanning 16 blocks of a residential neighborhood in northwest Seattle.
+Overview of the Broadview Green Grid Natural Drainage Project, Seattle, Washington.
+Features the multiple integrated benefits of this Natural Drainage Systems (NDS) project spanning 15 blocks of a residential neighborhood.

 Growing Vine Street Project